jjlauer/java-jne-kyotocabinet/COMPILING_WINDOWS.md

 # The default VCmakefile unfortunately overrides environment vars
 # that Windows SDK by default provides.
 Here is how you fix the
 # makefile.
+If you already modified win-x64, just use that one
+# xcopy ..\..\win-x64\kyotocabinet-1.2.76\VCmakefile .\

 # comment out VCPATH and SDKPATH settings
-# adjust LIBFLAGS and LINKFLAGS to remove all VCPATH and SDKPATH includes\libs

 # change:
 # CL = cl